josefmvs/demoproject/README.md

 2. Go to the projects root folder
 3. Execute 'npm run test'
 4. Browser opens to show results
-5. Click button to show new results if there are updates to app code
+5. Click DEBUG button to show new results if there are updates to app code

 Required from this Demo App